Women’s Evolving Careers Helped Shrink the Gender Pay Gap

 Amy Smaldone

-Amy Smaldone is a research associate at the Federal Reserve Bank of St. Louis.
+Amy Smaldone was a senior research associate at the Federal Reserve Bank of St. Louis.

 This blog offers commentary, analysis and data from our economists and experts.
 Views expressed are not necessarily those of the St. Louis Fed or Federal Reserve System.